sphericalwave/sphericalwave.github.io/_drafts/2020-04-22-tapping-to-lesser-experience.markdown

 it costs you nothing to tap out and often save you a sore neck or an injury.

-The Ego (hyperlink to ego post) wants to win at all costs.
+The [Ego](https://http://127.0.0.1:4000/jekyll/update/2020/11/22/what-is-ego.html) wants to win at all costs.
 Jits offers you practice in surrendering the need to win.